hashicorp/terraform-website/content/source/docs/enterprise/before-installing/index.html.md

    check the [PostgreSQL Requirements](./postgres-requirements.html) for information that needs to be present for Terraform Enterprise to work.
-This option is best for users with expertise managing PostgreSQL or users that have access to managed PostgreSQL offerings like [AWS RDS](https://aws.amazon.com/rds/).
+This option is best for users with expertise managing PostgreSQL or users that have access to managed PostgreSQL offerings like the offers from [Amazon](https://aws.amazon.com/rds/), [Azure](https://azure.microsoft.com/en-us/services/postgresql/), or [Google Cloud](https://cloud.google.com/sql/docs/postgres/).

 1. *Mounted Disk* - This mode stores data in a separate directory on the host, with the intention that the directory is